APLMOOC/APLMOOC/docs/course/ch2/part5.md

 ---

 Be warned, elements of arrays can be vectors, or matrices, or arrays of higher rank as well!
-We will discuss this in depth in Chapter 5.
+We will discuss this in depth in Chapter 5, so take this section as a word of warning.

 Look what happens when we try to create the new temperature matrix from the already existing temperature vectors